dstl/lighthouse/README.md

   directory you prefer to store the environment
   6. Load the env using `source ~/lighthouse/bin/activate` - you should now see `(env)` at the start of your prompt.
-  7. Install the Python dependencies using `pip install -r requirements`
+  7. Install the Python dependencies using `pip install -r requirements.txt`
   8. Migrate the database using `python manage.py migrate` (Postgres will be running already)
   9. Run the server using `python manage.py runserver 0.0.0.0:3000` or whatever